anuragambuja/codelines/README.md

 ## flatten-single-json.py

-*Flatten a JSON file located in GCP bucket or available locally *
+*Flatten a JSON file located in GCP bucket or available locally using python.*

     $$ python flatten-single-json.py